 To achieve its vision of excellence and augment state appropriations, The University of North Carolina at Charlotte actively seeks contributions, including gifts and loans of real and personal property and gifts-in-kind, from individuals, foundations, corporations, and other entities.
-Such benefactions enable the University to achieve its vision of excellence through improved and increased functions, enlarging its areas of service.
+Such benefactions enable the University to further and fulfill its mission and vision.

 The University intends to carry out the donors' intentions respecting all gifts in a manner that provides the greatest benefit to the University and enhances the University's reputation and attractiveness as a recipient of such gifts.
 To this end, all members of the University community must coordinate their efforts effectively.

-All gifts to the University must be coordinated through the University Development Office and in accordance with this Policy and the UNC Charlotte Standards for Gift Acceptance.
+All gifts to the University must be coordinated through the Division of University Advancement and in accordance with this Policy and the UNC Charlotte Standards for Gift Acceptance.

 II.
 General Provisions